Teaching support from the UK’s largest provider of in-school maths tuition.

 Practice questions

-Now we have learnt about the topic and familiarised ourselves with the most common mistakes, it is time to practice!
+Now it is time to practice!
 Each page has around 6 practice GCSE maths questions, specifically designed to work alongside the examples in the lesson.

-This means the user can read through the steps, have a go at the example and then put their skills to the test with a similar style practice question.
+Allowing the user to read through the steps, have a go at the example and then put their skills to the test with a similar style practice question.

 We also provide a comprehensive set of GCSE maths past papers.

-All questions are self-marking so that the user can receive instant feedback on their work.
+All questions are self-marking, meaning the user can receive instant feedback on their work.

-We have designed our practice questions to include 4 multiple choice answers, three of which will highlight commonly held misconceptions.
+Each practice question includes 4 multiple choice answers.
+Three of which will highlight commonly held misconceptions.

 GCSE revision lesson practice question

 When a question is selected, the correct answer is displayed along with a brief explanation of why that answer is correct.
-This is to help the user understand where they have gone wrong if they have made a mistake, and provide a deeper level of understanding if the question has been answered correctly.
+This helps the user understand where they have gone wrong if they have made a mistake.
+And provides a deeper level of understanding if the question has been answered correctly.

 GCSE exam-style questions

-After having a good practice, and exploring all of the misconceptions in action, it is now time for the user to test their understanding with the on-page GCSE exam-style questions.
+After practising, and exploring all of the misconceptions in action, it is now time for the user to test their understanding with the on-page GCSE exam-style questions.

-All of our exam questions have been written by our team of expert maths teachers and examiners.
-They come complete with an easy-to-use, student-friendly mark scheme, which is revealed once clicked.
+All of our exam questions are written by our team of expert maths teachers and examiners.
+Complete with an easy-to-use, student-friendly mark scheme, which is revealed once clicked.

 The mark scheme provides a breakdown of how each mark is awarded.
-This allows the user to accurately assess their current knowledge and crucially enables them to learn from their mistakes.
+Enabling the user to accurately assess their current knowledge and learn from their mistakes.

 GCSE revision lesson exam question